adgon/MeioScope/README.md

 -R scripts: Used to analyze cytogenetic data including the output of the Fiji macros.

 -Raw datasets: The files required to reproduce the same analyses shown in the manuscript.

+The script was created by Adrian Gonzalo (ETH Zurich